survivejs/webpack-book/manuscript/output/02_library_output.md

 },
 ```

+{pagebreak}

-If `libraryTarget: 'umd'` is used, you would get output like this:
+If `libraryTarget: 'umd'` is used after these changes, you get output like this:

 **dist/lib.js**